alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 ### What would you like to work on this week?

 * MOOP
+	* Shift to "design of outline" rather than writing text, to enable contributors to understand where to add content to draft
 * PPIE Newsletter
 * Set up meeting w.
 HealthAI team
 	* What needs to be prepared ahead of time for the meeting?
 (PES, large font size, inclusion/exclusion criteria)